jihx1015/SoFR-ME/README.md

 # SoFR-ME
-This repositoty contain code propose for our SoFR paper (Forthcoming).
+This repository contains R codes implementing our approach proposed in the (Bayesian) SoFR paper (Forthcoming).